evanx/mpush-redis/README.md

 At startup, the service instance must perform garbage-collection on behalf of other expired instances in the same `serviceNamespace.`

-The service compacts the listed active `:ids` as follows.
+In particular, the service compacts the listed active `:ids` as follows.
 - iterate over `:service:ids`
 - if any `:$id` (service hashes key) has expired or was deleted, then `lrem :ids -1 $id`